m-rtijn/C-Mail/README.md

 Usage
 =====

-To send an email, first login by clicking on the "Login"-button and filling in your email credentials.
-Then fill in the email address of the recipient, the subject and the body of the email.
-When you're ready hit "Send!" to send your email.
+Before doing anything, be sure to log in.
+To send an email, click on "Send email" and fill in the recipient's address, subject and the body of the email.
+If you want you can also add an attachment and CC.

+To receive email, click "Refresh", this will show the last email you have received.

 List of supported hosts
 =======================